How Healthcare.gov could have saved billions of dollars and been delivered in 1/2 the time.

-By September 2014 spending on the 15 state health insurance exchanges and healthcare.gov will climb to over $8 Billion dollars*.
+By September 2014, spending on the 15 state health insurance exchanges and healthcare.gov was estimated to climb to over $8 Billion dollars*.
 This huge expenditure for health insurance shopping sites could have been avoided if the federal and state governments had mandated and followed modern software development practices.

 How did the governments, on something as high profile as healthcare reform, decide to use a risky 40 year old process to manage the delivery of the health insurance exchanges?

 Comparisons were made between healthcare.gov and amazon.com, yet the way in which these two websites developed could not be more different.
 Healthcare.gov used the phased or waterfall approach with 55 different contractors responsible for different aspects, and no one responsible for delivering finished product.
 Amazon.com uses Scrum, an Agile approach that emphasizes small cross functional teams who deliver working tested features every 2 weeks.